| Living in the NeighborhoodLate-Summer/Early-Fall Lawn MaintenanceDon’t Panic! Residents will begin to see some changes in

 electric bill.
 More importantly, it will reduce coal consumption

 and carbon dioxide emissions by 77%.
+To date, we have replaced the

 34 most heavily used light bulbs in our house with fluorescent bulbs